anushka-mitra/academic-website-2023/content/research/household-expectations-gallup/index.md

 ---
 abstract: >
-  <p style="font-family:Cormorant Garamond;text-align: justify;">This paper uses daily data on
-  household expectations to examine what causes households to adjust their expectations about the future of the economy.
-We analyze several macro variables of policy interest and find that households respond primarily to movements in the unemployment rate.
-Further, these responses are non-linear and asymmetric, with households displaying higher sensitivity to larger shocks and to negative information indicating a worsening of the economy.
-We also find heterogeneity across local labor markets: Households in areas with higher local unemployment are more sensitive to changes in national unemployment than those in areas with lower local unemployment.
-We further examine whether the media plays a role in influencing household expectations, and find that news about unemployment rises sharply during a recession, consistent with the response of expectations.</p>
+  <p style="font-family:Cormorant Garamond;text-align: justify;">This paper investigates what information households use when forming expectations and finds that unemployment shocks, rather than inflation shocks, play the dominant role.
+Using daily data, we study which macroeconomic announcements cause households to adjust their expectations.
+We build a model to isolate the unanticipated component of announcements and generate two shock series—assuming households are either sophisticated or naive.
+We demonstrate that labor market information significantly influences not only households’ subjective expectations about the economy but also their inflation expectations.
+Even in periods when unemployment is declining and inflation is rising, shocks to unemployment lead to significant adjustments in households’ subjective expectations.
+Most changes in inflation expectations are driven by shocks to unemployment rather than inflation.
+Finally, during negative supply and demand shocks, unemployment emerges as the primary driver of household expectations.</p>
 slides: ""
 url_pdf: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4189773
 # publication_types: